Antique samplers were predominantly stitched by young girls in private schools, in the 200 year

 and weeping willow trees.
 They are beautiful, sensitive, and graceful works of needlework art that are highly sought

 after by the top collectors of antique samplers and needlework.
 Contrary to popular belief, the stitchers of these

 memorials were not necessarily in mourning over the loss of a loved one but merely creating a popular form of needlework.

-If they had no one close enough to them to memorialize they may dedicate it to a well known figure that had died
+If they had no one close enough to them to memorialize, they may dedicate their memorial to a well known figure

 or inscribe the tomb "sacred to friendship" or simply leave it blank.